Each MySQL Instance on a machine should have its own data

 With this method, the data directory will be in the same state as when you first install MySQL.
 It will have the default set of MySQL accounts and no user data.

-On Unix, initialize the data directory by running mysql_install_db.
-See Section 2.11.1, “Postinstallation Procedures for Unix-like Systems”.
+On Unix, initialize the data directory.
+See Section 2.10, “Postinstallation Setup and Testing”.

 On Windows, the data directory is included in the MySQL distribution: